iamhaker23/time-chicken/README.md

 # Time Chicken
 All the other creatures of the realm fear The Demons - their eggs must be destroyed before they hatch, before they grow to their full power.

 At least, that's what they say.
-But somewhere between travelling and mastering magicka: you learned to value all life - no matter how terrifying.
+But somewhere between travelling and mastering magic: you learned to value all life - no matter how terrifying.

 Escape the realm and protect the egg from the forces of good.